lqb2/lqb2.github.io/practice.md

 title: we are what we practice
 ---

+we are what we practice is hosted by me, lawrence barriner ii, produced and sound designed by ray pang. our music was created by justin jiménez (aka [savio](https://soundcloud.com/saviofromboston){:target="_blank"}). the name of this show is inspired by a line i heard from [alta starr](https://makingandbeing.com/chapters/entry-points/cultivating-the-self.html){:target="_blank"}:

+> We become what we practice.
+And we are always practicing something.

+the show is also inspired by the work of prentis hemphill and the late podcast: irresistible.

 [click here to find it on your fav podcast platform](https://www.buzzsprout.com/2282592/share){:target="_blank"}.

 or you can listen right on this page down below.